 - The Foundation also considers policy advocacy efforts that help ensure low-income communities and individuals in Chicago are treated fairly and have access to the services they need and deserve.

-The Foundation is interested in investing in organizations and ideas that demonstrate exceptional potential for making a difference in one or more of the Foundation's four grantmaking areas.
+The Foundation is interested in investing in organizations and ideas that demonstrate exceptional potential for making a difference in one or more of the Foundation's three grantmaking areas.
 These projects show promise of developing new information or program innovations useful to other organizations, institutions, and policymakers.
 And these projects demonstrate potential to help advance the field of practice.
 In these cases, the Foundation will consider grants which represent larger or longer-term commitments than is otherwise typical.

 In all reviews of applications, we look for strong program designs with clear expected outcomes and specific procedures for assessing and evaluating progress.
 Please review the descriptions of our program areas before submitting a letter of inquiry or proposal.
 Learn more about how to apply.